Renewable energy cooperative: Barriers

-Methods Used to Overcome
+Methods used to overcome barriers

 Existing renewable energy cooperatives have acknowledged these barriers and work to overcome them.
 One commonly used strategy is to create internal and external networks of RE co-ops.
 Since participation, conflict, and trust are relatively low hanging fruits to running a successful RE co-op, an internal alliance network can be effective in encouraging communication and engagement.
 This allows for members to talk to each other, offer advice, and discuss internal issues.
 External networks can help form partnerships to work through obstacles and provide guidance to each other.
 Partnerships with other RECs, NGOs, government groups, and other stakeholders can be extremely helpful in navigating the renewable energy realm.
 Furthermore, a strong alliance network encourages other members to join and make investors more likely to provide financial support.
 Different cooperatives utilize various financial structures to increase investment and returns.
 Some examples listed in the literature include investments in energy shares by the members in relation to the electricity used annually.
 These contributions go towards promoting new facilities and are promised to be returned to the members in full within 25 years with 0% interest.
 Others deduct whatever contributions members make from their monthly energy bills.
-More overarching mechanisms include Guarantee of Origin certificates (aka green certificates; renewable certificates) which allow cooperatives to sell energy consumed by its members as their own renewable energy, even if the energy was produce outside of the cooperative.
+More overarching mechanisms include Guarantee of Origin certificates (aka green certificates; renewable certificates) which allow cooperatives to sell energy consumed by its members as their own renewable energy, even if the energy was produced outside of the cooperative.
 Some countries are making strides to provide bank loans to cooperatives.
 Germany has Kreditanstalt Für Wiederaufbau (KfW), translated to German Development Banks that provide loans and capital to RECs, while also encouraging local banks to help out.
 The United Kingdom has a feed-in tariff system that guarantees the price per kilowatt for projects under five megawatts for 20 years and provides bank loans to cooperatives.
 Most strategies to overcome obstacles are therefore about uniting and educating the people while searching for financial answers.